MengZhou122/AlgorithmsWithGraph/README.md

 In the txt file, for each line, the first string stands for the name of source node, the second is for destination node, the third (if appears) is for the weight.

-With different graphs built base on the txt file(1-1000), realize all kind of algprithms.
+With different graphs built base on the txt file(1-1000), realize all kind of algprithms and data structures.
-Like bfs, dfs, heapify, hashmap, DP, Dijkstra, etc.
+Like bfs, dfs, heap, hashmap, DP, Dijkstra, Union Find, etc.

 In graphtest class, we built several typical test cases for different algorithms and the related assertion were set.